Kishp92/Heart-Failure-Mortality-Prediction-/README.md

 ## ABSTRACT

-Applied cardiac health data in order to analyze and establish trends of various health factors for machine algorithms to utalize to predict chances of death from heart failure.
+Applied cardiac health data in order to analyze and establish trends of various health factors for machine algorithms to utilize to predict chances of death from heart failure.

+## Purpose

+Heart disease is the leading cause of death in the world.
+If we can apply the risks for a cardiac event into a machine algorithm, it may be benificial to predict the likely hood of a future event and take preventaive measures to reduce the risks.

 ## Analysis